-- o Application of Core Values and Principles to Practice or Federal Policy and Historical Perspective required four (4) hours - o Individualized Assessment and Employment/ Career Planning or Customer Profile and Employment Selection required six (6) hours - o Community Research and Job Development or Organizational Marketing and Job Development required five (5) hours - o Workplace and Related Supports or Job-Site Training required ten (10) hours - o Others (Specific Disabilities, Long Term Support, Funding, Benefits Counseling etc.) required ten (10) hours - The total hours of these services are forty (40) hours.
+o Application of Core Values and Principles to Practice or Federal Policy and Historical Perspective required four (4) hours o Individualized Assessment and Employment/ Career Planning or Customer Profile and Employment Selection required six (6) hours o Community Research and Job Development or Organizational Marketing and Job Development required five (5) hours o Workplace and Related Supports or Job-Site Training required ten (10) hours o Others (Specific Disabilities, Long Term Support, Funding, Benefits Counseling etc.) required ten (10) hours o The total hours of these services are forty (40) hours.

-This training requirement may be waived if staff poss Services or is a Certified Employment Support Profession
+This training requirement may be waived if staff possesses a National Certificate in Employment Services or is a Certified Employment Support Professional.

-Verification of Provider Qualifications

-Entity Responsible for Verification:
+Verification of Provider Qualifications Entity Responsible for Verification: DDS Frequency of Verification:

-DDS

-Frequency of Verification:

-Initially, and annually thereafter

-Appendix C: Participant Services

-C-1/C-3: Service Specification

-State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
 Service Title:

 Speech, Hearing and Language Services

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-11 Other Health and Therapeutic Services 11100 speech, hearing, and language therapy

-Category 2: Sub-Category 2:
+Category 1: Sub-Category 1: 11 Other Health and Therapeutic Services 11100 speech, hearing, and language therapy Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Service Definition (Scope):
+\checkmark

 Category 4: Sub-Category 4:

+\sim

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one :

+- Service is included in approved waiver.
+There is no change in service specifications. - Service is included in approved waiver.
+The service specifications have been modified. - Service is not included in the approved waiver.